Fadysaadeddin/fadysaadeddin/README.md

-## 👋 Hi there, I’m Fady!
+## 👋 Hello World, I’m Fady!

 🌍 Based in the Netherlands | 💻 Full-Stack Web Developer | 🎓 HackYourFuture Graduate

 ---

 ### 👨‍🏫 From Teacher to Developer
 I started my career teaching English after graduating from **Damascus University** in 2011.
-I taught in Lebanon for nearly a decade, honing strong communication, leadership, and adaptability skills.

 In 2022, I moved to the Netherlands and began a new chapter — diving deep into web development through the **HackYourFuture** program.